 Because your employee might have differing viewpoints about what makes for a hostile environment, it’s important that you clearly define in your code of conduct or employee handbook what is unacceptable behavior.

-Another way to help employees understand their role in preventing workplace harassment is to have them take anti-harassment training.
+Another way to help employees understand their role in preventing the different types of workplace harassment is to have them take anti-harassment training.
 The training can also reinforce the guidelines you’ve set for acceptable behavior and reinforce them with relatable examples.

 Outline reporting procedures and investigate claims.

-Preventing workplace harassment is an ongoing process.
+Preventing the different types of workplace harassment is an ongoing process.
 It requires you to take a closer look at what’s happening around your office and put yourself in the shoes of all different types of people.
-It also requires you educate your employees on the different types of harassment and what they can do to prevent them.
+It also requires you educate your employees on the different forms of workplace harassment and what they can do to prevent them.

 We can help make it easier to communicate acceptable behavior to your employees with our anti-harassment training.
 Request a demo today to learn more.